Archangel Raphael

 Updates and authorship

-May 5, 2026: Rebuilt as a route-owned Raphael profile with Tobit, name meaning, tradition layers, symbols, healing-prayer boundaries, and archangel comparison sections.
+May 5, 2026: Updated to clarify Tobit, name meaning, tradition layers, symbols, healing-prayer boundaries, and comparisons with related archangels.

 David specializes in biblical angelology and the history of angel traditions across Judaism, Christianity, and Islam.
 He writes with an academic backbone and a reader-first voice.